 "Satisfactory progress" refers to a student's ability to meet the academic standards set by the University of Washington Graduate School and the School of Marine and Environmental Affairs.
 In particular, students are required to maintain consistent progress towards completing core, elective, and track-specific requirements, as well as a quarterly and cumulative grade point average of at least 3.0 (B).

 Students falling below this minimum will be notified by the Graduate Program Coordinator, and, if necessary, a meeting will be scheduled to discuss corrective action.
-Depending on the situation, students on probation may not be accepted into thesis track or capstone option.
+Depending on the situation, students on probation may not be accepted into the thesis track or capstone option.
 Course grades below 2.7 will not count toward graduation.

 - Full-time status.
-Some graduate funding sources, for example RA- and TA-ships, require full-time status, which typically is defined as 10 credits during the academic year and 2 credits during summer quarter. - Length of Studies.
-M.M.A. requirements normally are completed in five to seven academic quarters.
+Some graduate funding sources, for example RA- and TA-ships, require full-time status, which is typically defined as 10 credits during the academic year and 2 credits during summer quarter. - Length of Studies.
+M.M.A. requirements are normally completed in five to seven academic quarters.
 (Summer quarter attendance is optional, and generally accelerates progress towards the degree).
-The Graduate School requires completion of the degree within 6 years from the time the student began the program. - On-Leave Status.
+The Graduate School requires completion of the degree within 6 years from the time the student begins the program. - On-Leave Status.
 To maintain graduate student status, all students must register for credits each quarter (except summer) or officially go on leave.
-Students must apply for 'On Leave Status', have it approved by the Graduate Program Coordinator, and pay the required fee.
+Students must apply for 'On Leave Status', have their application approved by the Graduate Program Coordinator, and pay the required fee by the last day of the on leave quarter.
 This must be renewed each quarter for which leave status is desired.
-If a student fails to either sign up for credits or go on leave, the student will have to apply to the Graduate School for reinstatement and pay an additional reinstatement fee. - Incomplete Grades.
-Students must have completed the required 59 credits at graduation.
-If any of the required courses have an "Incomplete" grade, a contingency will be placed on granting the degree.
+If a student fails either to register for credits or go on leave, the student will have to apply to the Graduate School for reinstatement and pay an additional reinstatement fee. - Incomplete Grades.
+Students must complete all courses with "Incomplete" grades by the last day of the following quarter (summer quarter excluded).
+If any of the required courses have an "Incomplete" grade upon graduation a contingency will be placed on granting the degree.
 Any exceptions to this rule must be approved in writing by the faculty advisor and the Graduate Program Coordinator.